johanwasserman/tRemedy/README.md

 ###### tRemedyIn
 Notice the use of "Use Existing Connection".
-Alternatively you can specify connection parameters for individual tRemedy components.
+Alternatively you can specify connection parameters for individual tRemedy connectors.

 The schema needs to be defined manually (for now) and you have to replace all special characters, including spaces, in the Remedy field names with underscore (\_) or Talend will not accept them.
 The connectors are clever enough to translate the underscore back to the correct Remedy field name.

 For this job, the Remedy schema was pretty much defined in the tMap above.